 Start by looking back on the past year to figure out what went well, what didn’t, what you enjoyed and what you learned.

 With these insights, you can create your benchmark and lay the foundations for the plans that will help you design your best year yet.

 Complete this step to consolidate your learnings from the previous 12 months and create your baseline from which to plan your year ahead.

-With your reflection complete, you know exactly where you are starting from and it’s this clarity that will help you setup the year ahead for success.
+With your reflection complete, you will know exactly where you are starting from.
+This clarity will help you set up the year ahead for success.

 TOOLS NEEDED: End of Year Reflection Worksheet

 The 10 Step framework to your Best Year Yet kicks off with reflection.